This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 Introduction

-The Peninsula Postgraduate Medical Education has full GMC approval for three National Training Numbers, but this number is increasing.
-Rotating between placements will give you a sense of different sub-specialties but also some insight into working for different organisations.
-The scheme covers one foundation trust (Cornwall), one social enterprise (Livewell SW) and another NHS provider (DPT).
-Usually a trainee will be in one placement per year for 3 years but longer for those working less than full time.
-As we currently have far more trainers and GMC approved sites than we have CAMHS higher trainees, we can endeavour to be responsive to your needs in terms of both education, but also in terms of reducing travel time (particularly if you have medical needs or childcare responsibilities) and doing our bit for the environment.
+As we currently have more trainers and GMC approved sites than we have CAMHS higher trainees, we endeavour to be responsive to your needs in terms of both education, but also in terms of reducing travel time (particularly if you have medical needs or childcare responsibilities), whilst also trying to do our bit for the environment.

 Our scheme comes under Peninsula Postgraduate Medical Education where it is overseen by the School of Psychiatry.
-The School Manager is based at the Peninsula Postgraduate Medical Education, Plumer House, Tailyour Road, Crownhill, Devon, PL6 5DH.

 The Academic Programme